armikhalev/skarbnik/README.md

 - Now you can look at your recurring payments, non-recurring but big credits being included in monthly expenses, you can filter data by date and categories.

 ## What Skarbnik is not?
 It is not a comprehensive financial app with automatic update of data.
-It is not connected to any internet, all data is on user's computer in csv files protected only by safety of user's personal computer (Secure read and write of csv might be a goal for the next version).
+It is not connected to internet, all data is on user's computer in csv files protected only by safety of user's personal computer (Secure read and write of csv might be a goal for the next version).

 ## Requirements for project
 ### Skarbnik uses [electron-template](https://github.com/ducky427/electron-template), so here is the default readme: